mwhirls/tanaka-corpus-json/README.md

 ## License

-### Tanaka Corpus
+### Tatoeba Project / Tanaka Corpus

-The Tanaka Corpus is now maintained within the [Tatoeba Project](https://tatoeba.org/en/downloads).
+Many of the example sentences are originally sourced from the Tanaka Corpus, which is now maintained within the [Tatoeba Project](https://tatoeba.org/en/downloads).
 All files downloaded through the Tatoeba Project are licensed under the [CC BY 2.0 FR license][cc-by].

 As required by the original license, all derived files containing example sentences distributed in each release are made available under the same license.